First Alert Forecast: risk of raindrops as chilly weather holds

 WILMINGTON, N.C.
 (WECT) - Good Monday to you!
 Your First Alert Forecast accounts for a departing low pressure system that will orchestrate decreasing shower chances and reinforce chilly temperatures across the Cape Fear Region.
-Monday carries a 50% chance of light rain and high temperatures in the middle and upper 50s.
-Expect rain odds down to 0% for Tuesday with temperatures in the lower and middle 30s for morning lows and upper 40s and lower 50s for afternoon highs.
+Monday afternoon and evening carries a 30% chance of light rain.
+Expect rain odds down to 0% by daybreak Tuesday with temperatures in the lower and middle 30s with wind chill values in the 20s.
+By the afternoon, temperatures will rebound to only the upper 40s and lower 50s.

-Catch a freezing-cold Wednesday morning, then a gradual warm-up, in your First Alert Forecast for the next seven days right here.
+In the extended forecast. the cold continues.
+Catch a freezing-cold Wednesday morning, then a gradual warm-up by next weekend.
 The numbers are for Wilmington which is certainly a good proxy for the entire Cape Fear Region, but, if you ever want to get more location-specific, remember your WECT Weather App offers a full ten-day forecast for any ZIP Code you choose!
 Thanks as always for trusting your First Alert Weather Team and have a great day!

 Copyright 2020 WECT.
 All rights reserved.